 Buber continues, "We, however, are resolved to tend with holy care the holy treasure of our actuality that has been given us for this life and perhaps for no other life that might be closer to the truth."
 (136-7, emphasis added)

-This prompts me to put a second question to Buber.
+This prompts me to put a second and more important question to Buber.
 If there is no other life, no higher life, whether accessible in this life via Versenkung or after the death of the body, and we are stuck with this miserable crapstorm of a life, then what good is God?
 What work does he do if he doesn't secure our redemption and our continuance beyond death?
 This is what puzzles me about Judaism.
 It is a worldly religion, a religion for this life -- which is almost a contradiction in terms.
 It offers no final solution as do the admittedly life-denying religions of Buddhism and Christianity.
 Some will praise it for that very reason: it is not life-denying but life-affirming.
 Jews love life, this life here and now, and they don't seem too concerned about any afterlife.
 But then they don't have the sort of soteriological interest that is definitive of religion.
 "On whose definition?" you will object.
 And you will have a point.

 On my definition.
 "And where did you get it?"
 From examning the great religions, the greatest of which are Buddhism and Christianity.

 I assume Buber and many strains in Judaism would answer that loving God for his own sake and the world for its own sake is the highest form of religiosity.
 To ask what 'use' is God would be tantamount to idolatry, as it consists in an instrumentalisation of God in order to serve one's own needs or less prosaically, to save one's own sorry ass.